kevinmcaleer/kevsrobots.com/web/_posts/2024-09-08-pi-to-pico-bluetooth.md

 1. Lesson 1 - Basic Bluetooth Communication
 2. Lesson 2 - Better Two-Way Communication
-3. Lesson 3 - Communicating to multiple devices
-4. Lesson 4 - Temperature Sensor example
+3. Lesson 3 - Temperature Sensor example

 In each lesson folder there is a `pi_demo.py` file and a `pico_a.py` file.
 These files contain the code that runs on the Raspberry Pi and the Raspberry Pi Pico, respectively.